You are here

 Info for Undergraduates

-Through the Language Studies program, you have the option to pursue French, German, Latin, Linguistics, Spanish, Teaching English as a Second Language, or any combination of these or other languages offered by the department (Ancient Greek, Arabic, Chinese, Italian, or Japanese).
+Through the Language Studies program, you have the option to pursue French, German, Japanese, Latin, Linguistics, Spanish, Teaching English as a Second Language, or any combination of these or other languages offered by the department (when available: Ancient Greek, Arabic, Chinese, or Italian).
 For particular course offerings, see the Undergraduate Catalog or the Graduate Catalog.
 For an indication of how often specific courses are offered, consult the Dynamic Schedule of Courses, which includes the option of viewing past semesters.

 We offer degree programs that are unique in the country: Language Studies.

 Our students are life-long learners of language with unique needs and interests.
 The Language Studies undergraduate program is flexible enough for students to focus on one language, several languages at once, or to focus on the nature of language through linguistics.
 Some students want advanced mastery of a language and some expect to use their language and cultural skills in combination with another degree program.
 The Language Studies program allows students to create a program that meets their needs.